 Your age.
 Some medicines are best for younger postmenopausal women while others are best for older women.
 Osteoporosis medication is not recommended for healthy premenopausal women.
 However, young women who take medications or have disorders known to cause bone loss and fractures may benefit from osteoporosis treatment.
 For example, medication could be right for a premenopausal woman experiencing low-trauma fractures while on long-term high-dose corticosteroids to manage an autoimmune disease such as lupus.

 How much bone you’ve lost.
 Osteoporosis medicines work in different ways.
 A person with more severe bone loss or multiple broken bones may be recommended a different medicine than a person with less bone loss or no fractures.

 Your overall health.
 Your healthcare provider will consider other health problems you have when recommending a medicine.
-If you have had breast cancer or blood clots, for example, you should not take estrogen.
-Also, if your bones have been exposed to radiation treatment, you should not take teriparatide (Forteo®).
+For example, if you have had breast cancer or blood clots, you should not take estrogen.
+Or if your bones have been exposed to radiation treatment, you should not take teriparatide (Forteo®) or abaloparatide (Tymlos).

 Paying for Your Medication